-NOTE: The ports on the manifold are marked for easy identification of components.
+NOTE: The ports on the PTO manifolds are marked for easy identification of components.
 Example: S is the deck solenoid valve and P1 is the gear pump connection port (see Hydraulic Schematic in Chapter 10 - Foldout Drawings to identify the function of the hydraulic lines and cartridge valves at each port location).

-The manifolds for the three (3) cutting decks are very similar.
-The front deck manifold does not include an orifice (item 3).
-Note: When servicing the PTO manifolds, DO NOT interchange parts from one manifold to another.
+The control manifolds for the three (3) cutting deck sections are very similar.
+The PTO manifold for the front (center) deck does not include an orifice (item 3).

+IMPORTANT: When servicing the PTO manifolds, DO NOT interchange parts from one control manifold to another.